USPSTF / Other Collaborating Organizations

 District of Columbia Health Department

-In an effort to reduce racial disparities associated with breast cancer in the District of Columbia, a CISNET model has been utilized to evaluate local breast cancer surveillance data to determine the efficacy of proposed interventions.
-In collaboration with local policy planners and public health officials, this information will aid in the development of public health priorities to improve breast cancer outcomes.
+In an effort to improve outcomes associated with breast cancer in the District of Columbia, a CISNET model has been utilized to evaluate local breast cancer surveillance data to determine the efficacy of proposed interventions.
+In collaboration with local health care planners and public health officials, this information will aid in the development of public health priorities to improve breast cancer outcomes.

 State of Kentucky

-The Pacific Institute of Research and Evaluation CISNET model (SimSmoke) was developed to monitor changes in smoking behavior and to evaluate the efficacy of tobacco-control policies with the ultimate goal of reducing morbidity and mortality associated with smoking.
-Developers of the SimSmoke model worked closely with Kentucky in-state partners, and disseminated the model as a tool to aid in the mitigation of smoking through improved public policies and increased tobacco control legislation.
+The Pacific Institute of Research and Evaluation CISNET model (SimSmoke) was developed to monitor changes in smoking behavior and to evaluate the efficacy of tobacco-control interventions and laws with the ultimate goal of reducing morbidity and mortality associated with smoking.
+Developers of the SimSmoke model worked closely with Kentucky in-state partners, and disseminated the model as a tool to aid in the mitigation of smoking through improved tobacco control legislation.

 Integrative Cancer Biology Program (ICBP)